What is an SMSF?

 Regulated super funds place your retirement funds into investments and insurance which they choose.
 Having the control to do this on your own is what brings many retirement-focused individuals to SMSFs.

 But an SMSF can carry risk for those who don’t read the fine print or have the know-how to manage themselves.
-As always, consult your financial adviser or accountant before setting one up.
+As always, consult your financial adviser or accountant before setting one up and before using an SMSF to invest.

 What are the SMSF benefits?

 You have the autonomy to manage where your retirement funds are invested.
-You can diversify your investments as you see fit, perhaps between shares, residential property, and commercial property investment.
+You can diversify your investments as you (or your financial advisor) see fit.
+For example, by investing in shares, residential property, and commercial property investment.

 Use super to buy property

-SMSF members can also use their super fund to buy property.
-This excites us property investors who know a good investment when we see one.
+Some SMSF members also use their super fund to buy property.

-For those borrowing under the Self-Managed Super Fund, interest accrued on the loan is tax deductible.
+And for those borrowing under the self-managed super fund, interest accrued on the loan can be tax deductible.

 Borrow under a Limited Recourse Borrowing Arrangement (LRBA)

-With an SMSF, you can apply to borrow from the bank under a Limited Recourse Borrowing Arrangement (LRBA) or non-recourse loan.
-This means the bank has limited recourse if your loan cannot be repaid.
-They cannot go after assets held in your personal name, meaning your car, your personal capital, and most importantly, your home, is as safe as houses.
+With an SMSF, you might be able to apply to borrow from the bank under a Limited Recourse Borrowing Arrangement (LRBA) or non-recourse loan.
+This means the bank typically has limited recourse if your loan cannot be repaid.

 How much does an SMSF cost?

-The average cost to just set up an SMSF is $6,000 as of 2018.
-Financial planners can charge $5,000 per year to manage.
+There is no specific cost for setting up an SMSF.
+In 2020, it was stated by CANSTAR that the average cost to just set up an SMSF is approximately $2,500 with an additional $2,700 in ongoing fees.
+Financial planners may charge $5,000 per year to manage the SMSF.
 And compliance costs can push the bill up even further.

 Ensure you invest correctly

-Commercial real estate typically provides investors with yields of between 5% and 7% (and sometimes even higher).
-This might be a smarter way to invest retirement funds over volatile stocks or sub-par yields from bonds, deposits, or even residential property.
+Commercial real estate has the potential to provide investors with yields of between 5% and 7% (and sometimes even higher).

 To find out how you can set up an SMSF and invest in commercial real estate, get in touch with us today.